A Brief History Of Donald Trump’s Weirdly Combative Statements About Wind Power

 When President Donald Trump claimed this week that wind turbines cause cancer, it was an odd statement not backed by evidence of any kind, but it was far from the first time Trump has lashed out at the alternative power source, as Vanity Fair reports.
 In 2012, apparently out of the blue, Trump tweeted, long before becoming president, that wind turbines are “an environmental & aesthetic disaster” as he asked his followers how many bald eagles they killed that day.

-In 2014, Trump said “wind farms are a disaster for Scotland, like Pan Am 103,” referring to a passenger flight that was bombed in a terrorist attack in 1988, killing all 259 passengers, plus more on the ground in Scotland where the plane came down.
+In 2014, Trump said, “wind farms are a disaster for Scotland, like Pan Am 103,” referring to a passenger flight that was bombed in a terrorist attack in 1988, killing all 259 passengers, plus more on the ground in Scotland where the plane came down.
 More recently, in 2018, Trump again brought up his concern for birdlife, saying at a rally that underneath windmills is like a killing field for birds.

 And more recently still, just last week, Trump suggested to a crowd at another rally that had Hillary Clinton become president Americans would all have switched to wind power and find themselves unable to watch television if the wind died down.